halieute/Mormyridae_family/index.md

 If you use this book in your research or teaching, please consider citing it as follows:

 > Souleymane, M.N.S.
-(2025). _Introduction to GIS Programming: A Practical Python Guide to Open Source Geospatial Tools_.
+(2025). _Ecology and Conservation of Mormyridae in the Niger River: A Comprehensive Study of Morphometrics, Population Dynamics, and Sustainable Management_.

 :::{figure} cover.jpg
 :label: gispro-book-cover